Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-18-intro-stopwatch.markdown

 ![image](/images/en/intro-stopwatch/stopwatch.png)

-"StopWatch" has below behaviors.
+The "StopWatch" has below behaviors.

 1. Run a timer if start button is clicked.
 2. Stop a timer if stop button is clicked.
 3. A timer value is displayed in Text Field.

-## Design User Interface
+## User Interface
 To start the design, need some operations in Xcode.

 Choose a *MainMenu.xib*.